 A society’s concept of hell and the punishments therein is a window into the collective psyche.
 In Dante’s Inferno, each circle of hell is said to be filled with souls more wicked than the last; yet prostitutes and hypocrites fall in the eighth circle, while murderers are only condemned to the seventh.
 Kind of makes you think about how society valued human life in the 14th century.

 Haw Par Villa takes a similarly confusing moral stance, with the sin of cheating on an exam condemning you to the eighth court and having your intestines pulled out, while rape only merits the seventh court and being thrown into boiling oil.
 I’m not sure if this is an oversight, an actual reflection of values, or just a sign that the intended audience was schoolchildren.

 The Future of Haw Par Villa

 Despite some level of popularity as an offbeat tourist attraction, declining attendance has put the future of Haw Par Villa in jeopardy.
 As such, the museum is making efforts to reinvent itself, and will eventually incorporate the Ten Courts of Hell into a larger “Hell Museum,” which should be more about information and less about spectacle.
 It will educate visitors about the concept of death, compare various cultural and religious views on the afterlife, and examine how they reflect the population’s values and beliefs.

-If you’re up for it, the theme park is located just a few steps from the Haw Par Villa stop on the MRT’s Circle Line.
+If you’re up for it, the theme park is located just a few steps from the Haw Par Villa stop on the MRT’s Circle Line and a short walk from Kent Ridge Park and the Southern Ridges hiking trail.
 The Ten Courts of Hell exhibit is open every day from 9 am to 6 pm.